helenZhangJY/thesis-project-keyword-based-text-classification/README.md

 There are two sub folders: stopwords folder contain English stopwords list and Dutch stopwords list.
 LO_picklefile folders contain learning objectives pickle files for GCSE Combined Science and SURF Lexical Information Literacy (Vocabulaire Informatievaardigheid).

-Gathering and annotating the data was part of this thesis project.
-The provided excel file contains the 'most correct' labels of my agreement study.
-More information on this agreement study can be found in Chapter 3 of the thesis report in the file 'Eva_Zegelaar_Thesis_Report.pdf'.

 ## Code
 In this folder you can find 6 jupyter notebook files, in each file you can find the code and outcomes of the code.
 - cwarl_dev_dataset.ipynb: generate development dataset.